Tasman Sea

-The Tasman Sea is informally referred to in both Australian and New Zealand English as the Ditch; for example, "crossing the Ditch" means travelling to Australia from New Zealand, or vice versa.
-The diminutive term "the Ditch" used for the Tasman Sea is comparable to referring to the North Atlantic Ocean as "the Pond".
+The Māori people of New Zealand call this sea Te Moana-a-Rehua meaning 'the sea of Rehua' which clashes with the Pacific waters named Te Tai-o-Whitirea ('the sea of Whitirea') – after Whitirea, Rehua's lover – at Cape Reinga, the northernmost tip of North Island.

 Climate

 The south of the sea is passed over by depressions going from west to east.
 The northern limit of these westerly winds is near to 40°S. During the southern winter, from April to October, the northern branch of these winds from the west changes its direction toward the north and goes up against trade winds.
 Hence, the sea receives frequent winds from the southwest during this period.
 In the Australian summer (from November to March), the southern branch of the trade winds goes up against west winds and produces further wind activity in the area.

 Geography

 The Tasman Sea is 2250 km wide and has an area of 2300000 km2.
 The maximum depth of the sea is 5943 m.

 The base of the sea is made up of globigerina ooze.
 A small zone of pteropod ooze is found to the south of New Caledonia and to the southern extent of 30°S, siliceous ooze can be found.